 - Why divide in 2?
 Because it’s difficult to roll out a huge mass of dough.
 Dividing into smaller sections makes rolling out more manageable.

 - Why on a silicone baking mat?
-Because you have to chill the rolled out dough in the fridge.
-And you can’t really pick up a mass of dough you rolled out on the counter, right?
+Because you have to chill the rolled out dough in the refrigerator and you can’t really pick up a mass of dough you rolled out on the counter.
 Nor can you cut into shapes when the dough is this warm.
-So roll out on a nonstick surface that you can literally pick up, put on a baking sheet, and place in the fridge.
+So, roll the dough out on a nonstick surface that you can literally pick up, put on a baking sheet, and place in the fridge.

-Since we chilled the cookie dough, we’re promised the cookies will hold their beautiful shape as they bake.
+Since we chilled the cookie dough, the cookies will hold their beautiful shape as they bake.
 Bake until very lightly browned on the edges.
 So delightful even without the chocolate ganache!
-I literally want to throw a tea party just to serve these butter cookies.
+I literally want to throw a tea party just to serve these orange butter cookies.

 Let’s sandwich them!
 Did you know you only need 2 ingredients for chocolate ganache?
 Chocolate ganache is made from warm cream and chopped chocolate.
 Make sure you let it cool and thicken before sandwiching in the cookies.
 Time saving tip: prepare the ganache as the cookies bake so it can cool down as the cookies cool.